 Response/revisions: The District reviewed the 2017 emission inventory data and projected it into the future based on certain assumptions, such as offshore platforms being decommissioned and new onshore projects being constructed.
 The District reaffirms that a growth factor of 1.0 is a conservative estimate.
-Additional information on the oil & gas growth factor has been added to Chapter 3 and it will also be brought to the October CAC meeting for CAC discussion.
+Additional information on the oil & gas growth factor has been added to Chapter 3 and was also brought to the October CAC meeting for CAC discussion.